 - Court Street-Borough Hall

 Perhaps the best way to get around is by bike.
 Red Hook offers plenty of well-maintained bike lanes that you can use to easily get around Brooklyn and Manhattan.
-So if you’ve been wanting to brush up your cycling skills, Red Hook is one of the best neighborhoods for biking.
+So if you’ve been wanting to brush up on your cycling skills, Red Hook is one of the best neighborhoods for biking.

 Living in Red Hook

 Besides the relative seclusion of the area, one of the biggest draws of Red Hook is its fully frontal view of the Statue of Liberty.
 It’s actually the only part of NYC where you can get this view, making it prime real estate for a lot of people.
-Speaking of real estate, rents tend to be a bit below average for New York City in general with one bedroom apartments going for around $2,400.
+Speaking of real estate, rents tend to be a bit below average for New York City in general, with one bedroom apartments going for around $2,400.

 Red Hook Attractions

 Of course, there’s more to Red Hook than bars and restaurants.
 The neighborhood offers plenty of attractions that will keep you busy almost every day of the week.
-Interested in art there are several galleries to check out such as:
+Interested in art, there are several galleries to check out, such as:

 - Inuit Art Gallery – features authentic works of art from the Inuit community.